 Natural Bodies of Water – Take extra precautions when playing on our near natural bodies of water.
 The iced over pond or lake may look safe, but it can be dangerous if the ice breaks and someone ends up in the lake.
 Be sure that children do not play on iced-over bodies of water unless they are supervised and you are confident it is safe.

-Formal Swimming Instruction – Enrol your child in formal year-round swimming lessons.
-The America’s National Institute of Health study concluded that participation in formal swimming lessons, like those offered at Aqua-Tots Swim Schools of Michigan, was associated with an 88% reduction in the risk of drowning for children ages 1 to 4 years (Archives Pediatric Medicine, Vol 163 No 3, March 2009).
+Formal Swimming Instruction – Enroll your child in formal year-round swimming lessons.
+The America’s National Institute of Health study concluded that participation in formal swimming lessons, like those offered at Golfish Swim School, was associated with an 88% reduction in the risk of drowning for children ages 1 to 4 years (Archives Pediatric Medicine, Vol 163 No 3, March 2009).
 Practice during the winter months will keep safety rules and skills fresh in your child’s mind.

 Amber is the proud Homeschooling mother to four beautiful children, Damian (24), Rosaleigh (10), Carlyn (7), Naomi (4), and a wife to her loving husband, Chancellor.
 Her family also includes three cats.